drewbailey/blog/about.md

 ## About Me

-My name is Drew Bailey and I am a software developer living in DC.
-I currently work for [Maga Design](http://magadesign.com/)
+Hi my name is Drew Bailey.
+I currently live in D.C. and work as a fullstack software developer for [Maga Design](http://magadesign.com/).